JayO-1/system-design-101/README.md

 #### Master-slave replication

-The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
-Slaves can also replicate to additional slaves in a tree-like fashion.
+A simple system where a single designated 'master' serves reads and writes, replicating writes to one or more slaves, which serve only reads.
+Slaves can also replicate to additional slaves in a tree-like fashion, maximising read throughput.
 If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.

+If the slave goes down, we can make use of the master's _replication log_ to bring it back up to speed.
+The replication log is a record of all of the write operations that have occurred on the master, and each of the slaves maintains a pointer to where they are in the log.
+The idea is that if a slave goes down, the master only needs to send the missing changes downstream.

 <p align="center">
   <img src="images/C9ioGtn.png">